alwaysbegrowing/arbor-contracts/README.md

 npx hardhat deploy --tags actions # and do bond actions
 ```

-Additionally, all of the above commands can be run with `--network goerli` to deploy to the Goerli test network.
+Additionally, all of the above commands can be run with `--network rinkeby` to deploy to the Rinkeby test network.

 Note: The deploy script will run with the `npx hardhat node` as well as the `npx hardhat test` tasks.